 Speed cushions have other benefits—such as allowing unobstructed passage for bicycles and promoting drainage.
 However, they are limited in their ability to slow motorcycles, which will pass through wheel slots with minimal risk of discomfort.

-In the meantime, there are other variations of traffic humps and speed cushions to consider.
+If speed cushions don't suite local needs, there are other variations of traffic humps and speed cushions to consider.

 Offset speed humps

 Offset speed humps are installed in a staggered formation between opposing lanes.
 During an emergency, response vehicles can maintain higher speeds by swerving into oncoming lanes to effectively slalom around each hump.
 Like speed slots, however, driving into oncoming lanes increases the risk of accident and there is no guarantee that oncoming vehicles will pull far enough to the side.
 Offset speed humps also invite unauthorized use by regular vehicles in low-traffic areas.

 Vertical deflections are ideal forms of traffic control in many environments: